Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 by Nebula Haze

-Cannabis is a “photoperiod” plant, which means the amount of light received each day decides when the plant starts flowering or making buds.
-This article explains how much light a day your photoperiod cannabis plants need to grow and start budding, so you get to a happy harvest day.
+How do I get my cannabis plant to make buds?
+Cannabis is a “photoperiod” plant, which means the hours of light received each day decides when the plant starts “flowering” or making buds.
+Today, learn how much light per day your photoperiod cannabis plants need to grow to the right size, start budding when you want, and produce a great harvest!
 What about auto-flowering strains?

-Give 12 hours light & 12 hours dark each day
+Flowering Stage – 12 hours light & 12 hours dark a day

 Seedling or Clone